hdesai17/chemoproteogenomics/README.md

 In the Custom_Databases folder, there are variations of FASTA databases:
 - _2TS = two tryptic sites flanking variant sites, otherwise, they are whole protein sequences_
-- _simple = only Uniprot ID (minimal) headers_
 - _rev = contains reverse sequences specified as REV_
 - _dedup = redundant peptide sequences are removed, regardless of transcript ID_
+- _simple = only Uniprot ID (minimal) headers_

+:exclamation: In FragPipe search outputs, the 'Protein' column will contain the fasta header information; though, it is recommended to map to Reference database for tryptic peptides that fall outisde of variant region

-:warning: For minimal FASTA headers, additional post-processing is required to obtain variant IDs after FragPipe searches.
+:warning: For minimal (simple) FASTA headers, additional post-processing is required to obtain variant IDs after FragPipe searches.

 ## MSFragger command-line 2-stage search
 :exclamation: _The updated GUI is recommended over command-line scripts._